mrchriscarpenter/next-starter/README.md

 The template is based on the Next.js [create-next-app](https://nextjs.org/docs/getting-started#automatic-setup) with additional npm packages and configurations.

-This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.
+This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.

 If you would like to create your own Next.js app from scratch, run: